jtgry/AAS/_html_pages/News/index-copy-2.md

 menu_position: 1
 ---

+6/7/2018: &nbsp;UPDATE: Due to recent heavy rains that have inundated the road to the site, we have decided to meet at the Pleasant Ridge Baptist Church on Choccolocco Road.
+From there, we will shuttle all attendees to the site (5 minute drive) between 8:30 and 9:00 am.
+The church is at 8837 Choccolocco Rd.
+Anniston, AL. &nbsp;Camping is still available Friday night; however, you will need to either have 4-wheel drive or contact Dr. Holstein for alternate transportation.

 6/6/2018: The Alabama Historical Commission (AHC) will administer a $750,000 state-funded Grant Program in fiscal year 2019 (October 1, 2018 - September 30, 2019), for improvements as well as educational programming at historic sites in Alabama.

 Grants will be awarded to public or private entities who own and operate historic sites in Alabama.
 Grants will be awarded to entities that reflect an education-based mission, concentrate on educational programming, and reflect the geographical diversity of the state.
 Preference will be given to publicly-owned battlefields or &nbsp;structures constructed prior to 1840 that are listed in the National Register of Historic Places, and historic &nbsp;school structures.
 Grant amounts will not exceed $20,000 for any one entity.